-As stated previously in this document, the City also provides home rehabilitation services to low- and moderate-income homeowners through the Home Rehabilitation Loan Program (see Section II.A.3).
+As stated previously in this document, the City will also provide home rehabilitation services to lowand moderate-income homeowners through the Home Rehabilitation Loan Program (see Section II.A.3).
 Many elderly residents of the City take advantage of this program to make accessibility modifications to their homes, which improve their ability to age in place.
 Approximately 65% to 70% of the low-income households assisted through this program each year are elderly.